-Generally world markets are still very slow due to Covid and economic issues around the globe.
-Accordingly, your Company chose to reduce its exposure to these volatile markets.
-Most of the Company's business in the last 12 months has been by domestic sales.
-Your Company feels to have a stronger hold over the clients and their preferences in domestic markets.
-The Company has managed to grow its sales by over 50% compared to the last year.
+Generally, world markets are still recovering from Covid and economic issues everywhere.
+This has added to Europe's problem, which is our major exports market and all basic essential items prices have increased due to inflation.
+Accordingly, your Company has chosen to reduce its exposure to such volatile markets.
+We have fulfilled important customer orders.
+Most of business in the last 12 months have been from domestic sales where your Company feels to have a stronger hold over the clients and their preferences.
+The Company feels India is safe and with its quality being accepted well by retailers alongwith its own direct clients, the Company is more comfortable to grow the business in India.
+The Company has managed to grow its sales by over 21.36% compared to last year.